proxmox/proxmox-backup/docs/administration-guide.rst

 :term:`Remote`
 ~~~~~~~~~~~~~~

-A remote is a different Proxmox Backup Server installation and a user on that
+A remote refers to a separate Proxmox Backup Server installation and a user on that
 installation, from which you can `sync` datastores to a local datastore with a
 `Sync Job`.

-For adding a remote you need its hostname or ip, a userid and password on the
+To add a remote, you need its hostname or ip, a userid and password on the
-remote and its certificate fingerprint to add it.
-To get the fingerprint use
+remote, and its certificate fingerprint.
+To get the fingerprint, use the
-the ``proxmox-backup-manager cert info`` command on the remote.
+``proxmox-backup-manager cert info`` command on the remote.

 .. code-block:: console

   # proxmox-backup-manager cert info |grep Fingerprint
   Fingerprint (sha256): 64:d3:ff:3a:50:38:53:5a:9b:f7:50:...:ab:fe

-With the needed information add the remote with:
+Using the information specified above, add the remote with:

 .. code-block:: console